devops329/devops/instruction/deliverable1DevelopmentDeploy/deliverable1DevelopmentDeploy.md

 ## Getting started

 You now have everything you need to complete the first deliverable of the course.
-In this deliverable you will demonstrate that you have corrected forked and cloned the JWT Pizza application front and backend code, and that you have debugged through the code and understand how it works.
+In this deliverable you will demonstrate that you have correctly forked and cloned the JWT Pizza application front and backend code, and that you have debugged through the code and understand how it works.

 After you have followed all the steps in the associated exercises you should be able to interact with the JWT Pizza application deployed in your development environment by opening your browser, pointing it at `http://localhost:5173`.